sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-19-groovy-function-composition.md

 In groovy, ```left shift (<<)``` and ```right shift (>>)``` operators are used to achieve function composition.

-Difference between the two is that with ```right shift (>>)``` data flows from top to bottom whereas with ```left shift (<<)``` data flow from bottom to top.
+Difference between the two is that with ```right shift (>>)``` data flows from top to bottom whereas with ```left shift (<<)``` data flows from bottom to top.

 ```
 def foo(t) { t + "foo" }